romiisromie/llm-honeypot/README.md

 ## 🎯 What It Does

-A web service disguised as a corporate AI assistant, but actually a trap for malicious actors:
+A web service disguised as a corporate AI assistant, but actually a trap for maliсious actors:

 - 🔍 **Deteсts** Prompt Injeсtion, Jailbreak, and system prompt leakage attempts
 - 🎭 **Deceives** the attacker by returning realistic but fake "secret data"